Anirudh-RV/ImageAnnotation/README.md

 1. Having an ON/OFF button to start/stop drawing.
 2. For drawing rectangles and displaying their coordinates in the console.
 3. Applying the TEST code to the actual images webpage.

-//TODO :
-1. Erase rectangles drawn when a new image loads.
+4. Erase rectangles drawn when a new image loads.(Done by erasing div and adding back the elements)

-  a.
-Fix the mouse pointer, there is a big Offset between where the pointer points, and where the rectangle is drawn.
-  b. possible fixes
-    1. Have an image tag inside the div tag which draws the rectangles, make it invisible and place the visible image tag below this div tag for the user to see.
+END OF 7th REQUIREMENT
+########--------------------------------------------------------------------------------------------------
+to accomplish requirement : 8

+8. To save the coordinates of the rectangles drawn on the image, in a .txt file with a pre-determined naming scheme

+// TODO :
+1. Gather all the coordinates of each rectangle drawn in one variable
+2. On pressing next image, save this data in a text file (.txt) and save in the local folder
+3. Saving in local will use an api request to a node server